arrow_upward arrow_upward

 Method 1: Title Deed and Plan of Survey

 The first and most reliable method to find property boundaries in QLD is by referring to the title deed and plan of survey.
 These documents provide an accurate depiction of the property’s legal boundaries.
-The title deed contains information such as lot number, land size, and boundary measurements.
-The plan of survey, also known as a cadastral survey plan, shows the property’s dimensions, boundaries, and adjoining properties.
+The title deed contains information such as lot number, land size and boundary measurements.
+The plan of survey, also known as a cadastral survey plan, shows the property’s dimensions, boundaries and adjoining properties.
+To access these documents, you can visit the Queensland Government’s Department of Natural Resources, Mines and Energy website or contact your local land registry office.
+It is recommended to seek professional assistance from a licensed surveyor or conveyancer to interpret the information correctly.

 Method 2: Surveyor’s Pegs or Boundary Markers

 In some cases, surveyor’s pegs or boundary markers may be physically installed on the property to indicate the boundaries.
 These markers are typically small metal or wooden stakes placed at specific intervals along the property lines.
-While they can be helpful in identifying approximate boundaries, it is important to note that these markers may deteriorate over time or be removed accidentally.
+While they can be helpful in identifying approximate property boundaries, it is important to note that these markers may deteriorate over time or be removed accidentally.
 Therefore, relying solely on surveyor’s pegs may not always provide precise boundary information.

 Method 3: Engage a Licensed Surveyor

 For precise and accurate determination of property boundaries, it is advisable to engage a licensed surveyor.
 Surveyors possess the expertise and tools necessary to conduct a comprehensive survey of the property.
 They use advanced equipment such as GPS receivers and total stations to measure and map out the exact boundaries.
-A licensed surveyor will provide you with a detailed survey plan, which can be used as legal documentation for boundary disputes or development purposes.
+A licensed surveyor will also provide you with a detailed survey plan, which can be used as legal documentation for boundary disputes or development purposes.

 Method 4: Online Mapping Tools